nymtech/nym-vpn-client/nym-vpn-desktop/README.md

 [here](https://github.com/nymtech/nym/tree/develop/envs).
 The mainnet config will be used by default if not provided.

-⚠ The Wireguard private key is required.
+The WireGuard private key is required if you enable WireGuard in app settings.

 ## Dev